 Other symptoms and signs depend on the cause.

-Delirium, particularly in elderly patients, is often overlooked by clinicians.
-Clinicians should consider delirium in any elderly patient who presents with impairment in memory or attention.
+Delirium, particularly in older patients, is often overlooked by clinicians.
+Clinicians should consider delirium (and dementia) in any older patient who presents with impairment in memory or attention.

 Attention is assessed first.
 Simple tests include immediate repetition of the names of 3 objects, digit span (ability to repeat 7 digits forward and 5 backward), and naming the days of the week forward and backward.
 Inattention (patient does not register directions or other information) must be distinguished from poor short-term memory (patient registers information but rapidly forgets it).
 Further cognitive testing is futile for patients who cannot register information.